Geometrical and Kinematic Parameters of the Jet of the Blazar S5 0716+71 in a Helical-Jet Model: Angle between the velocity vector of a jet component and the line of sight

-If a component moves at the angle $p$ to the cone generator, the expression for the angle between the line of sight and velocity vector of the jet component \mbox{\boldmath $\upsilon_{n-b}$} can be obtained from the expression (see Fig.~\ref{fig:fig_1}, bottom panel):
+In the case of non-ballistic motion, the velocity vector of a component is directed at a pitch angle $p$ to the cone generatrix.
+The angle between the line of sight and this velocity vector $\upsilon_{nb}$ can be obtained from the expression